iCVTEAM/E3NeRF/README.md

 **Processed Data:**

-Compared to Original Data, Processed Data includes events.pt, frames_weights.npy, event_mask.npy, and pose_bounds.npy, which facilitates the event loss calculation, provides temporal and spatial blur prior, provides poses for training and testing, respectively.
+Compared to Original Data, Processed Data includes "events.pt", "frames_weights.npy", "event_mask.npy", and "pose_bounds.npy", which facilitates the event loss calculation, provides temporal and spatial blur prior, provides poses for training and testing, respectively.

 **Generate Processed Data with Original Data:**

 First, download the original data and put it in the dataset folder.
-Second, run data/data_preprocess_real_world_challenge.py to generate the events.pt, frames_weights.npy, event_mask.npy, and images for pose estimation.
+Second, run "dataset/data_preprocess_real_world_challenge.py" to generate the "events.pt", "frames_weights.npy", "event_mask.npy", and images for pose estimation.
 Third, use colmap to estimate the poses of images in the "images_pose" folder.
-Finally, run data/data_preprocess_imgs2poses.py to generate the pose_bounds.npy for training.
+Finally, run "dataset/data_preprocess_imgs2poses.py" to generate the “pose_bounds.npy” for training.

 ## Citation